chunnodu/chunnodu/README.md

-I bring clarity of thought & quality execution to new technology product development by designing and managing information systems.
+I bring clarity of thought & quality execution to new technology product development, designing and managing information systems.

 ## Contact
 Here are [my top skills](https://secure.plum.io/p/o93Pr7IyMGN98jHG9suN5A).
 Say hi if you need help with